-The ‘New Haven’ concert, brought to a halt when Morrison is arrested for abusing the cops, filmed in the beautiful Orpheum Theater, 842 South Broadway, downtown Los Angeles (seen also in Kenneth Branagh’s enjoyably daft Dead Again, and used for the premiere of Plan 9 From Outer Space in Tim Burton’s Ed Wood) and of A Russian Affair in The Artist.
+The ‘New Haven’ concert, brought to a halt when Morrison is arrested for abusing the cops, filmed in the beautiful Orpheum Theater, 842 South Broadway, downtown Los Angeles (seen also in Kenneth Branagh’s enjoyably daft Dead Again, Arnold Schwarzenegger misfire Last Action Hero, and used for the premieres of both Plan 9 From Outer Space in Tim Burton’s Ed Wood) and of A Russian Affair in The Artist.

 More footage was filmed at the disused, now demolished, Ambassador Hotel, 3400 Wilshire Boulevard, midtown Los Angeles.